Lynnea Colbert

 Expected graduation: May 2025

-I have grown up with lots of love for nature and the outdoors, and have learned the importance of treating the natural world around me with respect and kindness.
-The environment is more than just a place we inhabit, and is to be enjoyed and taken care of for the many generations to come.
-As I find myself engaging with and experiencing the beauty of nature, I remind myself that, “We are showered every day with gifts, but they are not meant for us to keep.
+As I find myself engaging with both the environment and the communities I belong to, I remind myself that, “We are showered every day with gifts, but they are not meant for us to keep.
 Their life is in their movement, the inhale and exhale of our shared breath.
-Our work and our joy is to pass along the gift and to trust that what we put out into the universe will always come back” — Robin Wall Kimmerer
+Our work and our joy is to pass along the gift and to trust that what we put out into the universe will always come back.” — Robin Wall Kimmerer